Topic: Employee Recognition

 They met with executives and employee “cultural ambassadors” to gather input for shaping a new and improved recognition solution.

-The result was recognise YOU, a comprehensive program that gives everyone in the company a chance to recognise and celebrate teamwork and accomplishments.
+The result was Recognise YOU, a comprehensive program that gives everyone in the company a chance to recognise and celebrate teamwork and accomplishments.

 Results

-recognise YOU was an instant hit with employees and it made a measurable impact on culture.
+Recognise YOU was an instant hit with employees and it made a measurable impact on culture.

 Engagement survey scores showed the risk of attrition decreased by 58% when employees received any type of recognition in the prior month.